"The Solid Tin Coyote" is a 1966 short starring Wile E. Coyote and the Road Runner.

 The robotic coyote later made an appearance in Looney Tunes: World of Mayhem, making it one of the few references to the DePatie-Freleng Enterprises era in modern Looney Tunes media.
 It was also the final weapon used by Wile.
 E in Road Runner's Death Valley Rally.

-- Accordion Coyote: The first instance of him being Squashed Flat, as he is testing out his new invention.
+- Accordion Man: Well, Accordion Coyote, on the first instance of him being Squashed Flat, as he is testing out his new invention.

 - Central Theme: The titular mecha.